qgustavor/vanilla-balance-text/README.md

-# BalanceText
+# Vanilla BalanceText

-A jQuery plugin to provide an alternate text wrapping algorithm.
-I hope to get this into the CSS spec, so it's implemented as a polyfill.
+A plugin to provide an alternate text wrapping algorithm.

+*Converted to Vanilla based on [adobe-webplatform/balance-text](https://github.com/adobe-webplatform/balance-text) (which requires jQuery).*

 The default text rendering algorithm is: